ngageoint/elasticgeo/gs-web-elasticsearch/doc/index.rst

 Custom ``q`` and ``f`` parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Native Elasticsearch query/filter JSON can be used in WFS/WMS feature requests using the custom ``q`` (query) and ``f`` (post filter) parameters through the ``viewparams`` parameter (see GeoServer SQL Views documentation for more information).
+Native Elasticsearch queries and filters can be included in WFS/WMS feature requests using the custom ``q`` (query) and ``f`` (post filter) parameters through the ``viewparams`` parameter (see GeoServer SQL Views documentation for more information).
 If supplied, the filter is combined with the filter derived from the request bbox, CQL or OGC filter using the AND logical binary operator.

 Examples
 ^^^^^^^^